mewoocat/NixOS/modules/servers/nextcloud/README.md

 After installing this Nextcloud module, non Nix managed data, settings, and files can be restored from an existing Nextcloud instance.

+Probably should enter maintenance mode while doing these steps?

 #### Database
 It seems that importing a backup of a database into a new installation runs into a server exception if TOTP is setup.
 I'm guessing this is due to the secret property in the config.php not matching.
 I'm not sure how to set this in the config.php yet.